KHUSHI0809/StreamFlix-Customer-Churn-Prediction/README.md

 A supervised machine learning pipeline that predicts which StreamFlix customers are likely to churn **within the next 30 days** — before they actually cancel.
 The goal is to give the business enough lead time to intervene with targeted retention strategies.

-> *"Churn is rarely loud.
-Customers don't announce their intention to leave — they simply stop watching, and eventually stop paying."*

 The model achieves **94% recall** on churners at an optimized threshold of 0.3, meaning it catches 356 out of 378 at-risk customers, giving retention teams a powerful early warning system.

 ---